udoyen/tweet/index.md

 ## Welcome to Tweetfollowers Website

-The tweetfollowers app will help you manage your followership on twitter.
+The tweetfollowers app will help you manage your followship on twitter.
 This process can also be automated suing the pro version of this app.

 ### Developer